syncom/twitbot-iwpt/README.md

    make install
    ```

+1. Set up authentication and authorization secrets.
+The preferred way is to set
+   environment variables `IWPT_APP_KEY`, `IWPT_APP_SECRET`, `IWPT_OAUTH_TOKEN`,
+   and `IWPT_OAUTH_TOKEN_SECRET` with API Key, API Secret, Access Token, and
+   Access Token Secret values obtained in the first step.
+Alternatively, one can
-1. Override the corresponding strings in the file '.auth' with appropriate
+   override the corresponding strings in the file '.auth' with appropriate
-   Twitter app API access token strings obtained in the last step.
+   secret strings.
+When any of the aformetioned environment variables are set,
+   they take precedence over values in the `.auth` file.

 1. Run `./iwpt_bot_run.sh` to tweet.
 Note that it only tweets when the ISO 8601
    formatted string for today's date is a prime number.
 The log files for each